linear/linear-airbyte-source/readme.md

 ### Performance considerations

-The connector is restricted by Linear's Data Export API, which is only available to paid plans.
+The connector is restricted by Linear's Data Export API, which is only available to the Plus paid plan.

 The Linear connector should not run into Linear API limitations under normal usage.
 Please [create an issue](https://github.com/airbytehq/airbyte/issues) if you see any rate limit issues that are not automatically retried successfully.